lloydkevin/hugo-wd/content/post/2007-07-16-uncluttr-shop-at-amazoncom-in-style.md

 ---
 <a href="http://www.uncluttr.com/" target="_blank"><img src="/wp-content/uploads/2007/07/uncluttr.gif" alt="uncluttr.gif" title="uncluttr.gif" border="0" height="76" width="268" /></a>

 OK, now this is really cool.
-If you ask me it&#8217;s a beautiful use of AJAX.
+If you ask me it's a beautiful use of AJAX.

   1. Pick a category
   2. Search